jayvolr/forumerly/README.md

 # forumerly
-A basic web forum intended as a project to help me master Node.js, Express, and MongoDB app development.
+A web forum with all basic functionality intended as a project to help me master Node.js, Express, and MongoDB app development.

 live at https://forumerly.herokuapp.com/